-The next stage of the joint and common market, identified through the recent stakeholder process, consists of the various joint and common market elements discussed in the October 31 Filing, the December 30 Report and the February 28 Report.
+The next stage of the joint and common market, identified through the recent stakeholder process, consists of the various joint and common market elements discussed in the October 31, 2005 Filing, the December 30, 2005 Report, the February 28, 2006 Report and the June 28, 2006 Report.
 When implemented, these changes will build upon the JOA accomplishments to meet the objectives, goals and characteristics of a joint and common market.